-- 5. The delegation stated that the promotion and protection of human rights and fundamental freedoms was a permanent feature of Government policy, internally and externally.
-In 2007, Angola had been elected to the Human Rights Council and had served two consecutive terms, from 2007 to 2013.
-Angola had had the privilege of participating in the negotiations and approval of the institution-building package.
-Angola considered the universal periodic review mechanism as an excellent opportunity to assess the performance of Governments on human rights and fundamental freedoms, as well as to exchange experiences, best practices and challenges, based on universally accepted standards. - 6.
-Angola had been engaged in a long period of armed conflict, the consequences of which were still being felt in various fields.
-However, the past 12 years of effective peace had allowed the realization of legislative elections in 2008 and general elections in 2012, which had taken place peacefully and were considered free and fair by the international community. - 7.
-The legal framework for human rights was characterized by a set of legal instruments, particularly the Constitution of the Republic of Angola, which enshrined international law, thus demonstrating the particular interest Angola attached to the human rights and fundamental freedoms enshrined in key international instruments.
+- 5. The delegation stated that the promotion and protection of human rights and fundamental freedoms is a permanent feature of Government policy, internally and externally.
+In 2007, Angola was elected to the Human Rights Council and has served two consecutive terms, from 2007 to 2013.
+Angola had the privilege of participating in the negotiations and approval of the "IB Package".
+Angola considers the mechanism of the Universal Periodic Review as an excellent opportunity to assess the performance of governments on human rights and fundamental freedoms, as well as to exchange experiences, best practices and challenges, based on universally accepted standards. - 6.
+Angola was engaged in a long period of armed conflict, the consequences of which are still being felt in various fields.
+However, the last 12 years of effective peace, has allowed the realization of legislative elections in 2008 and general elections in 2012, which took place peacefully and was considered free and fair, by the international community. - 7.
+The delegation stated that the legal framework for human rights is characterized by a set of legal instruments, particularly the Constitution of the Republic of Angola, which enshrines international law, thus demonstrating the particular interest Angola attaches to the human rights and fundamental freedoms enshrined in key international instruments. - 8.
+The delegation stated that during its first universal periodic review Angola accepted 166 recommendations.
+The status of implementation of those recommendations is contained in the National Report that has been submitted to the Human Rights Council.
+The